-The fluids are getting trapped in your legs and feet causing the bothersome swelling.
+The fluid retention getting trapped in your legs and feet causes bothersome swelling.
 It could be affecting your quality of life.
 Luckily, there are pitting edema socks that can help!

 Reducing Peripheral Edema Symptoms

 One of the ways to reduce the swelling of peripheral edema, and increase the circulation in your legs and feet, is by wearing the right pair of compression socks.
 Dr. Motion makes compression socks that provide a gentle pressure to the legs and feet, making them some of the best socks for edema.
 Compression socks accomplish this by having different levels of compression that are rated by mmHg.
 Here are how the compression levels are categorized.

 - Mild compression is 8-15 mmHg